Koha-Community/kohadocs/en/source/03_tools.rst

       Chracter encoding
       |image347|

-   -  Choose if you would like to use a `MARC Modification Template <#marcmodtemplates>`__ to alter the data you're about to import
+   -  Choose if you would like to use a :ref:`MARC Modification Template <marc-modification-templates-label>` to alter the data you're about to import

       Choose modification template